Federal Unemployment Tax Act (FUTA): 10 Things to Be Aware Of

 FUTA only affects employee wages, not all benefits or payments that an employee receives.
 For example, if you’ve reimbursed an employee for certain food and hotel costs, it’s not subject to FUTA tax.

 Also, if you’ve contributed to some forms of life insurance, accident or health plans, retirement accounts, dependent care, or payments related to workers’ compensation, these payments are also exempt.
-You’re exempt from paying FUTA taxes if your spouse, parent or child under 21 works for you.
+You’re exempt from paying FUTA taxes if your spouse, parent or child under 21 is employed by you.
 To review which payments are exempt from FUTA, review the guidelines established by the IRS for Form 940, the Employer's Annual Federal Unemployment (FUTA) Tax Return.

 4. Payment Is Due Quarterly